Key course information

 Additional Costs and Information

-You will be asked to buy a coursebook for this course, the lecturer will advise the best book to buy.
+You will be asked to buy a coursebook: your lecturer will recommend which one to purchase.

 What Could I Do Next?